Models & Providers

 Use cases

-• Zero-setup start: sign in and use the Rabbitholes Pro tier immediately, without hunting for API keys.
+- Zero-setup start: sign in and chat on Auto immediately, without hunting for API keys or comparing models.